Last Updated: February 4, 2020

 Pineapple tarts are one of the most popular Chinese New Year delicacies of which almost every household in Singapore considers a must-have during this festive season.
-Be it in the form of balls, rolls or open-faced tarts, everyone seems to enjoy these buttery, crumbly and sweet treats.
+Whether they are ball-shaped, rolls or open-faced tarts, everyone seems to enjoy these buttery and crumbly sweet treats.

-Here’s a list with the 12 best pineapple tarts in Singapore, with taste as the major factor.
+Here’s a list with the 13 best pineapple tarts in Singapore, with taste as the main judging criteria.
 Yes, some might cost a little more than others.

 Whether it is about getting pineapple tarts for your family, for your guests over for the festive season, or simply for your own eating pleasure, you can definitely find pineapple tarts which cater to your preferences.